 The event, known as the “The Massacre of Verden” was perfectly in line with Charlemagne’s tactics to subdue pagan tribes.
 However, Widukind, the leader of the Saxons, was brother in law to the king of the Danes, Sigfred.
 News of the massacre undoubtedly reached the Danish court, and word of Charlemagne’s acts of violence would have spread across Scandinavia.
 It was yet another brutal, violent display of power by the Carolingians, the latest in a long series spanning decades.

 From what historians can tell from the sources, Danish raids along the coast of Frisia intensified almost immediately, leading to an infamous raid on Dorestad, to which Charlemagne supposedly bore witness, if we are to believe the account given by the chronicler Einhart in his work, Two Lives of Charlemagne.
-The very next year, the attack on Lindisfarne occurred, and what happened there has led some to believe that there was a direct connection between the two events.
-A source about the attack by the twelfth century English chronicler, Simeon of Durham, who drew from a lost Northumbrian annals, described the events at Lindisfarne thusly:
+A decade later, the attack on Lindisfarne occurred, and what happened there has led some to believe that there was a direct connection between the two events.
+A source about the attack by the twelfth century English chronicler, Simeon of Durham, who drew from lost Northumbrian annals, described the events at Lindisfarne thusly: